5 Bar Cart Essentials

 After an extensive search (Bar carts are expensive, y’all!
 Who knew?), I found the perfect cart at Target.
 I love this one because of the mixture of wood, brass, and leather.
 Three of my favorites all wrapped into one vintage looking, yet affordable cart.
 Target is nailing it with their home collection these days, have you noticed?
 Once it was assembled, it was time to decorate!
 I thought it would all be simple enough, but then I really got to thinking, “what the heck do I do with this now?”
 Cut to me googling “how to style bar cart” and scouring every design blog I could find.
 So now I’ll share my top 5 bar cart essentials.

 4. Something Green- My poor spider plant was starting to die in the window because it has been such a cold New York winter, so at first I just moved it to keep it away from the cold, but I ended up loving it on my bar cart!
 It adds a little life and color to all the booze and is a great place to put a plant if you’re running out of space on your windowsill like me!
-Another shoutout to Target for the adorable planter.
+Another shoutout to Target for the adorable planter (similar linked here- I love the ones that come with stands!).
+Plus these days you don't even have to leave your house to find the perfect plant baby!
+My favorite online plant destination is The Sill, and I'm dying to add their Pilea Peperomioides to my collection!

 5. A quirky touch- Now it’s time to have a little fun and add something outside the box!
 In my case, a vintage camera from my grandparents.
-The camera has a leather case that vibes with the leather wrapped handle on the cart, and it’s fun to have a non booze related tchotchke to liven things up.
-It would also be fun to have a brass figurine, like this brass flamingo from West Elm.
+The camera has a leather case that vibes with the leather-wrapped handle on the cart, and it’s fun to have a non-booze related tchotchke to liven things up.
+It would also be fun to have a brass figurine, like these brass objects from West Elm.
 I'm obsessed with anything brass.